keboola/developers-docs/cli/commands/persist/index.md

 kbc persist [flags]
 ```

 Propagate changes in the local directory to the manifest.
-When you manually create a configuration or a row (e.g. by
+When you manually create a configuration or a row (e.g., by
-copy & paste of another existing configuration) the command will add its record to the manifest and generate a new ID.
+copy & paste of another existing configuration), the command will add its record to the manifest and generate a new ID.
-When you delete a configuration/row directory the command will remove its record from the manifest.
+When you delete a configuration/row directory, the command will remove its record from the manifest.
 If you want
-to propagate the changes to the project call the [push](/cli/commands/push/) command afterward.
+to propagate the changes to the project, call the [push](/cli/commands/push/) command afterwards.

 ## Options